ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 ---
-    title: Walkthrough - Setting Up and Invoicing Sales Prepayments | Microsoft Docs
+    title: Setting Up and Invoicing Sales Prepayments
     description: Prepayments are payments that are invoiced and posted to a sales or purchase prepayment order before final invoicing.
-You may require a deposit before you manufacture items to order, or you may require payment before you ship items to a customer.
-You use the prepayments functionality in Business Central to invoice and collect deposits that are required from customers or remit deposits to vendors.
-Thus, you can make sure that all payments are posted against an invoice.
     author: SorenGP

     ms.service: dynamics365-business-central